 The furnace achieves its high efficiency in three general areas.
 First, there is no wasteful standing pilot.
 The furnace consumes no gas in between cycles.
 Secondly, the furnace is designed to allow very small amounts of excess air in the combustion process.
 Older furnaces had heat exchangers which were commonly 40% larger than necessary for complete combustion.
 While this prevented the creation of carbon monoxide, the heated excess air was expelled up the chimney where it could not benefit the interior of the home.
-Special safety excess air was expelled up the chimney where it could not benefit the interior of the home.
-Special safety excess air was expelled up the chimney where it could not benefit the interior of the home.
-Special safety econtrols now prevent the formation of carbon monoxide.
+Special safety controls now prevent the formation of carbon monoxide.

 The third general area is the recovery of the latent heat contained in the flue gas, which is comprised of water vapor and carbon dioxide.
 By condensing the flue gas in the furnace recovery coil, heat that would otherwise be wasted to the outdoors, is captured and redirected into the duct system where it contributes to home comfort.
 Each pound of condensation formed releases approximately 970 Btu's.
-Your furnace may condense up to 1⁄2 gallon (5 pounds) of water per hour if running continuously.
+Your furnace may condense up to \(\frac{1}{2}\) gallon (5 pounds) of water per hour if running continuously.